Humanitarian aid

-Humanitarian aid is seen as "a fundamental expression of the universal value of solidarity between people and a moral imperative".
-Humanitarian aid can come from either local or international communities.
+Humanitarian aid can come from either local or international communities through international non-governmental organizations (INGOs).
 In reaching out to international communities, the Office for the Coordination of Humanitarian Affairs (OCHA) of the United Nations (UN) is responsible for coordination responses to emergencies.
 It taps to the various members of Inter-Agency Standing Committee, whose members are responsible for providing emergency relief.
-The four UN entities that have primary roles in delivering humanitarian aid are United Nations Development Programme (UNDP), the United Nations Refugee Agency (UNHCR), the United Nations Children's Fund (UNICEF) and the World Food Programme (WFP).
+The four UN entities that have primary roles in delivering humanitarian aid are United Nations Development Programme (UNDP), the United Nations Refugee Agency (UNHCR), the United Nations Children's Fund (UNICEF) and the World Food Programme (WFP).According to the Global Humanitarian Overview of OCHA, nearly 300 million people need humanitarian assistance and protection in 2024, or 1 out of 27 people worldwide.
+In 2024, the estimated global humanitarian response requirements amount to approximately US$46.4 billion, targeting around 188 million of the most vulnerable people in 69 countries.
+The three major drivers of humanitarian needs worldwide are conflicts, climate-related disasters, and economic factors.